Analysis | Meet the crew that blows up mannequins and burns Christmas trees to keep you safe

-This animation is part of a lengthy video created in 2016 by the Consumer Product Safety Commission (CPSC) that has a very simple desired outcome: recommend to people that they not aim bottle rockets at the faces of others and that they not put their faces in the paths of bottle rockets.
+This animation is part of a lengthy video created in 2016 by the Consumer Product Safety Commission (CPSC) that has a very simple desired outcome: Recommend to people that they not aim bottle rockets at the faces of others and that they not put their faces in the paths of bottle rockets.
 The demonstration above was one of the more benign demonstrations in that video; one involved a mannequin placing its head over the opening to a professional-grade firework until the moment at which the mannequin’s head ceased to exist as a single unified object.
-But again, the same point: in the battle between explosives and human bodies, explosives are essentially undefeated.
+But again, the same point: In the battle between explosives and human bodies, explosives are essentially undefeated.

 (Please note: While the comparison drawn above is to a newspaper, one should consider newspapers not only safe but an essential component of any modern American household.)

-Again, the point isn’t subtle: water your tree a lot or you will die.
+Again, the point isn’t subtle: Water your tree a lot or you will die.
 Or you may die.
 There are no sure things in this world, except that if you see a video produced by the CPSC, something is going to go very haywire very quickly.

 I’d been curious for a while about the process behind these videos, so I reached out to the commission.
-Patty Davis, the acting director of communications, was happy to answer my questions — and very insistent that the point about personal safety not be lost.
+Patty Davis, the acting director of communications, was happy to answer my questions — and insistent that the point about personal safety not be lost.

 Davis has been at the CPSC for 17 years and is in charge of the demonstrations that, in pre-pandemic times, were conducted annually for members of the media.
-If you’re curious: yes, the CPSC has been doing this since Davis started at the organization.
+If you’re curious: Yes, the CPSC has been doing this since Davis started at the organization.
 Before, in fact.
 Here is the 1996 iteration of our ill-fated mannequin boy being doused by a staffer in that year’s video.

 You’ll notice that the fireworks demonstrations are conducted outside.
 Specifically, they are hosted on the National Mall, which must be quite baffling for nearby tourists.
-(And birds; in one section of the 2016 video, a sparrow narrowly misses becoming part of the demonstration.)
-It wasn’t until 2011, Davis said, that the commission got a lab at its facility in Rockville, Md., where it could do indoors safety demonstrations like the tree conflagration.
+(And birds — in one section of the 2016 video, a sparrow narrowly misses becoming part of the demonstration.)
+It wasn’t until 2011, Davis said, that the commission got a lab at its facility in Rockville, Md., where it could do indoor safety demonstrations such as the tree conflagration.

 This is how it worked in 2018.
 You can see the reporters peeking in the windows at right.